 Do Presbyterians believe in predestination?

 Presbyterians believe in predestination.
-It’s their conviction that God’s election doesn’t stem from his foreknowledge of people choosing him like Arminian traditions believe.
+It’s their conviction that God’s election doesn’t stem from his foreknowledge of people choosing him as Arminian traditions believe.
 Instead, God chooses to save certain people.
 His election of them is rooted in his sovereign grace, not on the merits of a chosen person.
+(Also see What Denominations Speak in Tongues?)

 Presbyterianism believes their view of predestination takes sin more seriously than other traditions do.
-According to Presbyterian theology, people aren’t capable of choosing Christ until God regenerates their heart.
+According to Presbyterian theology, people aren’t capable of choosing Christ until God regenerates their hearts.
 At that point, a person can respond in faith.
 Those that God doesn’t choose are left in their sinful state.
+(Also see What Denominations Are Arminian?)

 |Single Predestination||Double Predestination|